 But you’ll find many of the financial requirements are less stringent than those for a non-FHA loan.

 Your credit score, for example, can be surprisingly low.
 As low as 500 as far as the FHA is concerned.

 But lenders are allowed to set higher minimum standards — and they do.

 FHA borrowers who refinanced in May 2019 had an average credit score of 662, according to Ellie Mae, a California-based mortgage technology firm whose software is used by many lenders.

 That’s significantly lower than the borrowers who refinanced a conventional loan; they had an average credit score of 741.

-Besides poor credit, these things automatically disqualify you for an FHA loan:
+The following automatically disqualify you for an FHA loan:

 - Chapter 7 bankruptcy within the last two years.
 You might qualify after one year if extenuating circumstances caused your bankruptcy, you have re-established good credit and the lender is amenable.

 - Foreclosure within the last three years.
 If you can prove the foreclosure was caused by involuntary job loss or income reduction, and if your payment history has been good since then, the waiting period can be as little as one year.

 - Delinquency on a federal debt like a student loan or income taxes.